wkoch/SlowPWM/README.md

 # SlowPWM

-Arduino library for low frequency PWM, 1 example included.
+Extended Arduino library by William Koch for low frequency PWM with analog pin or a variable as input, 2 example included.

-**Tested on an Arduino Due only.**
+**Tested on an Arduino Due & Uno R3.**

 ## Instructions